KHN190/khn190.github.io/about.md

 categories: about
 ---

 I'm an un-experienced engineer living in China.
 Guess that's why I frequently run into more build failures than others.
 I do freelancing to make a living, and principally code in Python and Ruby.
-But also some Latex and C.
+But also some Latex and C. Currently I'm [learning Common Lisp](https://github.com/KHN190/puzzle) in some hard way.

 I tried to be academic in university, here is a [failed example](https://github.com/KHN190/torch-rnn).